nitrix/fastcgo/README.md

 # fastcgo

-Fast (but unsafe) Cgo calls via an assembly trampoline.
+Fast Cgo calls using an assembly trampoline.

-It executes C on the "system stack" of the current thread running the current goroutine where it's invoked on.
-This completely makes the thread unsuitable for other purposes and doesn't play nice with the scheduler not the GC.

 ## Supported